-The Park Slope private school offers a variety of programs, everything from five weeks of the usual summer fun (sports, arts, swimming in an indoor pool) to one-week mini-camps specializing in dance, math, cooking, theater, songwriting yoga and other disciplines.
-The detailed online brochure has the myriad details.
+The Park Slope private school offers a variety of programs, everything from the usual summer fun (sports, arts, swimming in an indoor pool) to one-week mini-camps specializing in language, nature, performing arts, science, sports and visual arts.

 Kim's Kids Summer Camp